 Pine is more permeable than spruce due to its cell structure so it absorbs water quicker and is, therefore, more susceptible to rot, water damage and blue mould.
 Blue mould is a common fungus which you may be more familiar with growing on stale bread than on timber; it grows on pine timber quite readily and discolours the timber as well as damaging it over time, but it does not affect spruce.

 Another perk, as if you needed one, is that spruce has fewer knots than pine making the final look of the garden building cleaner and lighter.
 With all wooden products, you expect to find knots in the wood, adding to the character of your product.
-Our competitor’s cabin has a number of loose knots, some of which have fallen out during production, transportation and construction.
-Some have even fallen out while the cabin has been stood in our garden!
+Our competitor’s cabins seem to have lots loose knots, some of which have fallen out during production, transportation and construction.
+Some have even fallen out while the cabin has been stood in the garden!

 The tight quality control over Dunster House products aims to stop logs with loose knots going to customers because once the knot has fallen out the interior can be exposed to the elements, forming damp inside your cabin.
-Occasionally one slips through (not the twelve shown in our competitor's cabin) but even if we were as lax on quality control as they are, spruce tends to have fewer knots than pine, so it’s much less likely.
+Occasionally one slips through (but not the twelve shown in some of our competitor's cabins) but even if we were as lax on quality control as they are, spruce tends to have fewer knots than pine, so it’s much less likely.

 Spruce is naturally less resinous than pine meaning that it will produce less sap than in our competitor’s cabins.
 Unfortunately, our competitor’s cabins are not made with the same quality material, so sap runs have been seeping from panels leaving a sticky mess on the walls, floor, and shoes of anyone who has the cabin!
 This can happen with spruce as well to be fair but, once again due to the material used, it is less likely.